 The current CAP on property taxes has created inequalities in tax burden for homeowners across the province.
 New homeowners, including first-time buyers and seniors who are downsizing, pay significantly more in taxes than their neighbours.
 NSAR and our partners are proposing changes to the CAP.
 We have also partnered with other partners to create a CAP Map to demonstrate the impacts of this taxation.

 Putting hammers in hands – In order to increase our housing supply, we must have enough tradespeople.
 NSAR is working with partners to ensure that all Nova Scotians who want to enter the skilled trades and home-building labour force have the ability to do so.

-Down Payment Assistance Program, a 10-year interest-free loan created by NSAR and Housing Nova Scotia.
+The Down Payment Assistance Program is a 10-year interest-free loan created by REALTORS® and Housing Nova Scotia.
 In 2022 purchase NSAR worked with the provincial government to increase price limits and income caps to help more Nova Scotians purchase their first home.
 So far, it’s helped over 860 families in Nova Scotia.